rotkonetworks/rotko.net/docs/src/bkk03.md

 ### CPU
 [AMD Ryzen 9 7950X R9 7950X CPU Processor 16-Core 32-Thread 5NM L3=64M Socket AM5](https://www.amd.com/en/products/cpu/amd-ryzen-9-7950x)

-The Ryzen 9 7950X has a 16-core, 32-thread architecture with extremely high
-core clock speeds, a crucial requirement for blockchain operations.
-This CPU supports PCI Express® 5.0 and DDR5 memory, both delivering exceptional data transfer and data retrieval speeds, key for efficient blockchain transactions.

-With its large 64MB L3 cache, rapid data access is facilitated, a boon for swift data manipulations typical in blockchain operations.
-Moreover, this CPU has shown excellent performance in cryptographic operations, scoring 1.59 GiBs in BLAKE2-256 and 822.88 KiBs in SRThe Ryzen 9 7950X is a high-performance CPU characterized by its 16-core, 32-thread architecture and exceptional core clock speeds.
-In the realm of blockchain operations, these high core clock speeds prove more advantageous than a higher number of cores or threads.
-This is because many blockchain applications are not optimized for multi-core processing.
-High core speeds are fundamental for efficient blockchain syncing, whereas multiple cores are only needed for running multiple networks and providing RPC service.
+At the core of our server operations sits the impressive AMD Ryzen 9 7950X.
+With a 16-core, it's tailored to manage multiple tasks with ease - enabling multiple networks to be run simultaneously.
+The high core clock speeds are paramount in blockchain applications, enabling efficient sync of chains and reliable endpoint service.

-This CPU also supports the advanced PCI Express® 5.0 and DDR5 memory, both of which contribute to exceptional data transfer and retrieval speeds, a key factor in efficient blockchain transactions and low latency service.
+Supporting cutting-edge PCI Express® 5.0 and DDR5 memory technologies, this CPU ensures rapid data transfer and retrieval - essential for efficient and low latency blockchain transactions.
+Its large 64MB L3 cache further enhances performance by allowing quick access to frequently used data.

-In addition, the Ryzen 9 7950X comes equipped with a large 64MB L3 cache.
-This allows for rapid data access, a boon for swift data manipulations typical in blockchain operations.
-This CPU has also demonstrated impressive performance in cryptographic operations, achieving 1.59 GiBs in BLAKE2-256 and 822.88 KiBs in SR25519-Verify tests, thereby surpassing Polkadot's current requirements by 158.2% and 123.6%, respectively.25519-Verify, surpassing Polkadot's demanding requirements by 158.2% and 123.6%, respectively.
+The Ryzen 9 7950X excels in cryptographic operations, crucial for blockchain processing.
+Benchmarking at 1.59 GiBs in BLAKE2-256 and 822.88 KiBs in SR25519-Verify, it comfortably outperforms Polkadot's stringent requirements, reinforcing its suitability for our blockchain-centric operations.

 ### CPU Cooler
 [COOLSERVER R64 AM5 Server CPU Cooler](https://aliexpress.com/item/1005004850411911.html)